Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

     <br><br>Dithering can be done in multiple ways:</li>
     <br>
     <ol class="roman">
       <li id="checkerboard-dithering"><b>Checkerboard dithering</b> (also known as simply “checkerboarding”) is not recommended in most cases, because it is too repetitive and usually doesn’t fit the material.
 Special cases include chainmail and some particle effects.
-It looks like, well, a checkerboard of two colors.</li>
+It looks, exactly as you'd expect, like a checkerboard of two colors.</li>
       <br>
       <img src="/images/pages/textures/classicfaithful/4.png" alt="checkerboard dithering transition" class="center" loading="lazy">
       <p class="center"><i><b>Picture 4:</b> Checkerboard dithering used as a transition between two colors.</i></p>
       <br>
       <li id="regular-dithering"><b>Regular dithering</b> (sometimes called “conventional dithering” or simply “dithering”) consists of displacing pixels around the color border in such a way that little to no checkerboarding is created.
 These displaced pixels may look random, but oftentimes are cleverly laid out to avoid visual issues.
-Displaced pixels usually take the shape of a single 1x1 pixel wide square or a 2x1 pixel rectangle, but never full intentional lines.
-Regular dithering shouldn’t convey any sense of directionality!</li>
+Displaced pixels are usually a single pixel or sometimes a small cluster, but regular dithering should never convey any sense of directionality.</li>
       <br>
       <img src="/images/pages/textures/classicfaithful/5.png" alt="regular dithering textures" class="center" loading="lazy">
       <p class="center"><i><b>Picture 5:</b> Examples of regular dithering being used on certain materials.</i></p>
       <br>
-      <li id="linear-dithering"><b>Linear dithering (LD)</b> is where color blobs have lines added to them (almost like if regular dithering was stretched in a particular direction), giving an streaky and directional look to the texture.
-This is useful particularly for wood textures, where the texture of wood grain matches up quite well.</li>
+      <li id="linear-dithering"><b>Linear dithering (LD)</b> is exactly like regular dithering, but the displaced pixels are longer and face in a particular direction, as if regular dithering was stretched.
+This gives a streaky look to the texture in question, which is particularly useful for refined wood textures and certain types of stone.</li>
       <br>
       <img src="/images/pages/textures/classicfaithful/6.png" alt="linear dithering textures" class="center" loading="lazy">
       <p class="center"><i><b>Picture 6:</b> Example of linear dithering in a texture.</i></p>